Rsantct/pe.audio.sys/pe.audio.sys/doc/90_System_performance_tuning.md

 **Convolution** filtering is a **high CPU demanding** task.

-If you want watching movies and video with **minimal audio latency** (i.e. less than 100 ms), you need a powerfull CPU and tuning your system accordingly.
+If you want watching movies and video with **minimal audio latency** (say less than 100 ms), you need a powerfull CPU and tuning your system accordingly.

 ## loudspeakers/3_way_test

-The file `loudspeaker/3_way_test/brutefir_config` is intended for you to test your system performance.
+The file `loudspeakers/3_way_test/brutefir_config` is intended for you to test your system performance.

 It simulates a 3 WAY XOVER and DRC convolution system over a simple stereo output sound card